Layer Uploads

 • For URL uploads, simply making a single POST request to the upload endpoint is enough

-• For file uploads, the response of the initial POST request will include a target URL and some pre-signed attributes, which will be used to upload the new file to Amazon S3.
+• For file uploads, the response of the initial POST request contain information you will use to upload the file to Amazon S3

 Uploading the file to Amazon S3